There have been numerous encryption types and protocol updates which have been constantly shown to have flaws that can be exploited.

 A malicious hacker doing a MitM attack can kick a router signal forcing the person to connect to their computer, which lets the victim back online.

 Most users are unaware of this and continue surfing online.
-The attacker can view all the data as it passing though their machine capturing passwords or any other data that is looked at.
+The attacker can view all the data as it passing through their machine capturing passwords or any other data that is looked at.

 MitM router attacks come in many forms with popular ones being a pop-up showing a user a fake router-login-page that looks legitimate.

-If a user enters their user name and password into a fake MitM attack page than they are allowed to continue on thinking they have fixed the problem.
+If a user enters their user name and password into a fake MitM attack page then they are allowed to continue on thinking they have fixed the problem.